 A typical 30’ x 36’ cabin might use 1600 linear feet of 6" x 8” D-logs.
 We can unload this in just 2 or 3 hours.
 We stack them in piles around the floor to distribute the load and to have the logs ready where we need them.

 You will need to have some way of protecting the logs from the weather.
-The best thing is a water-proof tent of some kind, maybe 20’ x 30’.
-You can make your own out of plastic but remember that the logs need to breathe.
+The best thing is a water-proof tent made of heavy-duty, 6-mil plastic.
+You can make your own but remember that the logs need to breathe.

 You must provide air circulation or you can get mold and discolored logs.
 Don’t wrap the tent tightly against the wood.
 Tie it or stake it out so that there is space between the plastic and the logs, if possible.